Sohojoe/DQN_pytorch/Report.md

 There is one problem with the State-Value Function approach: the agent needs access to the dynamics of the MDP in order to calculate the next state produced by each action.
 For games like Chess or Go, this is trivral.
 However, for many real world situations, we do not have access to the dynamics.

 What if, rather than learn the value of each state, the agent learns the value of every action at each state.
 Now the agent can simply choose the action with the highest value.
-This is called the Action-Value Function and is denoted as: ![qpi]
+This is called the Action-Value Function and is denoted as: ![qpi] (lowecase q, subscript pi)

 The formal definition for the Action-Value Function is